What is UK ETS?

 New entrants are operators who obtained a GHG permit for the first time.
 For those operators willing to claim for the free allocation of emission allowances, they can opt for a data submission related to the first full calendar year of operation.
 Operators who apply under this requirement must have their free allocation of emission allowances verified by an accredited body.

-UK ETS Allocation Level Report Verification
+UK ETS Activity Level Report Verification

-LRQA’s EU ETS ALR Verification service helps incumbent organisations adjusting their free allocations of emission allowances where their activity levels of sub-installations change by + or – 15% compared to the baseline activity level.
+LRQA’s UK ETS ALR Verification service helps incumbent organisations adjusting their free allocations of emission allowances where their activity levels of sub-installations change by + or – 15% compared to the baseline activity level.
 This ALR submission is to be done once a year, by 31 March and must be verified by an accredited Verification Body.
 Usually, the UK ETS ALR verification is conducted together with the UK ETS Annual Emissions Report verification as both activities are annual obligations.

 Benefits of UK ETS